lmc-eu/cookie-consent-manager/README.md

 ```

 [👀 This feature is shown in examples][examples].
-See also [full documentation](https://github.com/orestbida/cookieconsent#manage-third-party-scripts) for this feature.
+See also [full documentation][cookie consent third party] for this feature.

 This feature is enabled by default.
 If you'd like to disable it, you can do so by overriding `page_scripts` value in
 `config` option: